 The Ezra Jack Keats Book Award Criteria

 To be eligible for the 2015 Ezra Jack Keats Book Award, the author and/or illustrator will have no more than three children’s picture books published prior to the year under consideration.

 The selection committee is comprised of early childhood education specialists, librarians, illustrators and experts in children’s literature, including: Caroline Ward, Chair, Rita Auerbach, Carolyn Brodie, Jason Chin, Pat Cummings, K.T.
 Horning, Sean Qualls, Lisa Von Drasek and Paul O. Zelinsky.

 Ex-Officio members are: Deborah Pope, Executive Director, Ezra Jack Keats Foundation, and Ellen Ruffin, Curator, de Grummond Children’s Literature Collection.

 For a complete list of past award winners, visit www.ezra-jack-keats.org/ezra-jack-keats-award-winners.
 For information about submissions, visit www.lib.usm.edu/degrummond/ezra_keats.html.

 About the Ezra Jack Keats Foundation

-For information about the Foundation, please visit www.ezra-jack-keats.org.
+For more about the Foundation, please visit the www.ezra-jack-keats.org.

 About the de Grummond Children’s Literature Collection